Do you need insurance for a motorcycle?

-All states except Florida require proof of motorcycle insurance before you can register your bike and receive a license plate.
-You can buy a motorcycle without insurance, but if you plan to ride it legally, you'll need your state's minimum coverage limits.
-28% of Progressive insured motorcycles have liability-only coverages, but there are many other benefits to motorcycle insurance to protect more than just your bike — it covers you if you're liable in an accident where you injure someone or damage their property.
+Nearly every state requires proof of motorcycle insurance before you can register your bike and receive a license plate.
+You can buy a motorcycle without insurance, but if you plan to ride it legally, you need your state's minimum coverage limits.
+Motorcycle insurance protects more than your bike — it can cover you if you're liable in an accident where you injure someone or damage their property.

 4 min to read